polarfire-soc/polarfire-soc-documentation/hss-and-u-boot/reboot.md

 THe HSS adds an `sbi_system_reset_device` structure named `mpfs_reset`.

-Once the upper layers (Linux, RTOS or bare metal) issue an SBI ecall for a reset, the control flow, is as follows:
+Once the upper layers (Linux, RTOS) issue an SBI ecall for a reset, the control flow, is as follows:

 ```C
     .